 Under the predecessor, the Company's directors could elect to receive their annual retainer and meeting fees in the form of the Company's Common Stock issued pursuant to the Company's Non-Employee Director Deferred Stock and Compensation Plan ("Deferred Plan").
 The Deferred Plan permitted eligible directors, in recognition of their contributions to the Company, to receive compensation for service and to defer recognition of their compensation in whole or in part to a stock unit account or an interest account.
 When the eligible director ceased to be a director, the distribution from the stock unit account was made in shares of Common Stock while the distribution from the interest account was made in cash.
-Shares of Common Stock earned and deferred in accordance with the Deferred Plan for the period from January 1, 2013, through December 16, 2013, and for the years ended December 31, 2012, and December 31, 2011 were 10,758, 12,797 and 13,647, respectively.
+Shares of Common Stock earned and deferred in accordance with the Deferred Plan for the period from January 1, 2013 through December 16, 2013, and for the year ended December 31, 2012, were 10,758 and 12,797, respectively.